By the way, just want to let you know, folks, we have no further updates today on the sad saga of Congressman William Jefferson, Democrat Louisiana.

 Yes.

-Um and uh the fact is he's gonna be exposing a lot of the people there of Louisiana to uh these opportunity zones, and uh he said essentially, fine, you've given you we've identified a problem here.
+And the fact is he's going to be exposing a lot of the people there of Louisiana to these opportunity zones.

-We've we can't handle catastrophes of this magnitude.
+We can't handle catastrophes of this magnitude.

 So guess what?

-My job is to provide solutions, and here's gonna be the solution.
+My job is to provide solutions.

-And uh I think it offers great promise, not only as a model of what to do in the wake of disasters like that, but as you've uh expressed here, it's kind of a stepping stone into how Democrats approach problems of poverty in general.
+And I think it offers great promise, not only as a model of what to do in the wake of disasters like that, but as you've expressed here, it's kind of a stepping stone into how Democrats approach problems of poverty in general.

-Well, here, let me it's exactly right.
+Well, here, it's exactly right.

-This that's why there's such a great opportunity.
+That's why there's such a great opportunity.

 But the Democrats are on a prowl last night, even before the speech.

-Speaking hours before Bush's televised address last night, dingy Harry Reid of the Senate and Miss America, the House Minority Leader Nancy Pelosi said the government must be prepared to spend on education, health care, and other services to make the region whole again.
+Speaking hours before Bush's televised address last night, dingy Harry Reid of the Senate and Miss America, the House Minority Leader Nancy Pelosi, said the government must be prepared to spend on education, health care, and other services to make the region whole again.

 When do we not spend on education, health care, and other services?